LearnersGuild/partners/Hiring Documents/Acknowledgment of Receipt.md

 ***

-## Contents of the Learners Guild Employee Guide
+## Contents of the Learners Guild Partner Guide
 This guide is hosted online at [github.com/LearnersGuild/guide](https://github.com/guide), along with several other policies.
-The *Learners Guild Employee Guide* consists of only the policies listed below.
+The *Learners Guild Partner Guide* consists of only the policies listed below.

 ### Introduction
 * [Guide Introduction](https://github.com/LearnersGuild/guide/blob/master/Hiring%20Documents/Guide%20Introduction.md)